wilsonmar/gapi-node/README.md

 4. The URL is added to the list of URLs in the drop-down.
 5. Statistics presented is for the URL selected from the list.

-Alternately, you may prefer to make these calls for a list of URLs from a batch program.

 # Different ways to access a Google API

 The remainder of this tutorial takes a "deep dive" into the different ways Google's URL Shortener service can be accessed.

-1. Obtain short URL manually from goo.gl as an anonymous user [goo.gl][]
+1. [Obtain short URL manually from goo.gl as an anonymous user}(#goo.gl)
 2. Obtain short URL manually as a signed-in Google user
 3. Obtain short URL manually using Node.js command line
 4. Obtain short URL from Google's Node.js program
 5. Get list of short URLs from Google's API Console for known user
 6. Obtain short URL manually using Google's API Playground

+Alternately, you may prefer to make these calls for a list of URLs from a batch program.

 Additional considerations:

-g)	Public API access
+g)	Public API access<br />
 h)	Use Google's Developer Console to define projects, service accounts, and private keys
 i)	.p12 file and cryptography
 j)	Store and retrieve private keys securely